Beejay04/CAPSTONE-KMS-PROJECT-DOCUMENTATION/README.md

 ### QUESTION 8

 ### Insight:
-This customer values reliability and convenience over one-time bulk orders—they place frequent orders, which makes them ideal for contract-based sales.
+This customer values reliability and convenience over one time bulk orders—they place frequent orders, which makes them ideal for contract-based sales.

 ###  Recommendation:
 Offer priority processing or dedicated account support.